 The post on Bellinzona´s castles appeared first on Kristin´s blog Swiss Family Travel.

-Lucerne’s home mountain Pilatus is popular destination for many people who visit Central Switzerland.
-Not surprising, because it is beautiful scenic place and it does not only offer easy access via the world’s steepest railway (48% gradient), cable car and gondolas, but also a wide range of activities suitable for everyone: you can test your courage at the adventure park and toboggan run at Fränkmüntegg, have a meal at one of the picnic areas or restaurants or stretch your legs at one of many hiking paths ranging from easy to difficult.
+Lucerne’s home mountain Pilatus is a popular destination for many people who visit Central Switzerland.
+Not surprising, because it is a beautiful scenic place and it does not only offer easy access via the world’s steepest railway (48% gradient), cable car and gondolas, but also a wide range of activities suitable for everyone: you can test your courage at the adventure park and toboggan run at Fränkmüntegg, have a meal at one of the picnic areas or restaurants or stretch your legs at one of many hiking paths ranging from easy to difficult.
 On your hike you can learn about the interesting myths and legends of the region, observe the alpine flora and fauna, and enjoy the breathtaking vistas over Lake Lucerne and the Alps.
-On a clear day you can see 73 Alpine peaks, including the famous Eiger, Mönch and Jungfrau!
+On a clear day you can see 73 Alpine peaks, including the famous Eiger, Mönch, and Jungfrau!